Rohdea Japonica Care: Growing Japanese Sacred Lily

-Rohdea japonica or Japanese sacred lily has been cultivated for hundreds of years as a beautiful ornamental ground cover option.
+Rohdea japonica, or Japanese sacred lily, has been cultivated for hundreds of years as a beautiful ornamental ground cover.
+Kevin Espiritu will give you all the information you need to grow healthy plants in your garden.

-Rohdea japonica is a stellar evergreen herbaceous perennial of the genus Rohdea and is also known Japanese lily or sacred lily.
-Its dark green foliage dons forest floors of Korea, Japan, and China, slowly spreading across hills and mountain slopes.
+Rohdea japonica is a stellar evergreen herbaceous perennial of the genus Rohdea, also known as Japanese lily or sacred lily.
+Its dark green foliage grows on forest floors in Korea, Japan, and China, slowly spreading across hills and mountain slopes.

 This rare, tropical-looking oriental plant is one of the most highly prized perennials in Japan.
 It’s native to both Japan and China where it’s naturally found in moist woodlands and on grassy slopes.